artsy/klimt/README.md

 `bundle install` to install.

-`ruby api/server.rb` to run the server, then `bundle rspec` to run the provided unit tests.
+`ruby api/server.rb` to run the server, then `bundle exec rspec test/client_spec.rb` to run the provided unit tests.

 # Credit